-- 1. Run a Station Set Test (🖻 🖲 🕞).
-Instructions are included in the Compact ICS 6.0 System Coordinator Guide. - 2.
-If more than one telephone is affected, refer to the ICS down section on page 278. - 3.
+- Run a Station Set Test (B 0 5).
+Instructions are included in the Compact ICS 6.1 System Coordinator Guide. - 2..
+If more than one telephone is affected, refer to ICS down on page 292. - 3.
 Check for dial tone. - 4.
 Check the display. - 5.
-If the problem persists, replace the telephone with a known working Norstar telephone of the same type, so that the programming is retained. - Check the internal wiring at both the modular jack and the distribution cross-connect.
-A Norstar telephone port should have between 15 and 26 V DC across the Tip and Ring when the telephone is disconnected. - 7.
+If the problem persists, replace the telephone with a known working telephone of the same type, so that the programming is retained. - Check the internal wiring at both the modular jack and the distribution cross-connect.
+A telephone port should have between 15 and 26 V DC across the Tip and Ring when the telephone is disconnected. - 7.
 Check the line cord.